timmyb32r/debezium-docker-compose/debezium-onprem-pg-ipv6-workaround-snapshot/README.md

-# debezium 'on premise pg (on ip v6 with workaround)' -> 'on premise kafka' SNAPSHOT (tested on yandex.cloud: managed mysql & managed kafka)
+# debezium 'on premise pg (on ip v6 with workaround)' -> 'on premise kafka' SNAPSHOT (tested on yandex.cloud: managed pg & managed kafka)

 ## demo